 7. Suspension = Lost Funds

-When an account it suspended because of IP complaints, Amazon usually withholds all the funds in that account.
-For how long, you ask?
+When an account is suspended because of Amazon IP infringement complaints, all the funds in that account are withheld.
 Forever!
-So, try to disburse funds as often as you can, so you don’t lose your hard-earned money because of unfounded claims or suspicions.
+So, try to disburse funds as often as you can and recover your hard-earned money in the event of unfounded claims or suspicions.

 Melanie takes an active interest in all things Amazon.
 She keeps an eye on the latest developments and keeps Amazon sellers up to speed.